kadyepley/project-one/README.md

 #### **Research question 2:**
 How does water usage change throughout the year across different seasons?
 ##### **Results:**
-Based on the observation of the monthly data over a span of four years, it is evident that the median monthly water consumption is higher during the Summer and Fall seasons, while it is lower during the Spring and Winter seasons.
-Specifically, the highest median water consumption is observed during the Summer, while the lowest median water consumption occurs during the Winter
+Based on the observation from  scatter plot and boxplot for each season showing water consumption , it is evident that the average monthly water consumption is higher during the Summer and Fall seasons, while it is lower during the Spring and Winter seasons.
+Specifically, the highest average water consumption is observed during the Summer, while the lowest average water consumption occurs during the Winter
 ##### **Conclusion:**
 The above observations suggets a seasonal influence on water consumption
 ##### **Statistics**